Wakoklon Heelel Thilel Salai Amailon Pukok

-The Wakoklon Heelel Thilen Salai Amailon Pukok Puya, shortly known as the Wakoklon, is one of the oldest scriptures (puyas) in Sanamahism, the Meetei religion of Ancient Kangleipak (Antique Manipur).
-It is verified that it was written in 1398 BC (3400 years ago) by the National Archives, New Delhi.
-The text is considered by the people and the Government of Manipur as the source of the Kanglei Eeyek (Meetei script).
-The Wakoklon recommends only 18 letters to be used in the Meetei writing system.
-One of the most important lines written in the text is "Konsen Tuleisengpa Sana Ee Mahi".
-The text also mentions about the ancestral rituals to please the deities.
+The Wakoklon Heelel Thilel Salai Amailon Pukok Puya often abbreviated as WHTSAPP/WHTSAP, shortly known as the Wakoklon Puya, is an old classical Meitei language PuYa text, considered as holy and sacred to Sanamahism, the traditional Meitei religion of Ancient Kangleipak (early Manipur).
+The text is considered by the people and the Government of Manipur as the source of the Kanglei Eeyek (Meitei script).
+The Wakoklon recommends only 18 letters to be used in the Meitei writing system.
+One of the most important lines written in the text is "Konsen Tuleisengpa Sana Ee Mahi", which explains the origin of deity Lainingthou Sanamahi.
+The text also mentions about the ancestral rituals to please the ancient Meitei deities.